kanavnayyer/investing-buddy/README.md

+Dependencies Used
+Here are the dependencies used in the Investing Buddy Android app:

+implementation ("com.github.PhilJay:MPAndroidChart:v3.1.0")
+    implementation ("org.json:json:20210307")

+    implementation("com.google.android.gms:play-services-auth:21.2.0")

+    implementation("com.github.bumptech.glide:glide:3.7.0")
+    implementation ("com.squareup.okhttp3:okhttp:4.9.0")

+    implementation ("com.squareup.retrofit2:retrofit:2.9.0")
+    implementation ("com.squareup.retrofit2:converter-gson:2.9.0")

+    implementation ("io.coil-kt:coil:1.4.0")

+    Explanation
+MPAndroidChart: Used for displaying charts in the app.

+org.json: Library for JSON manipulation.

+play-services-auth: Google Play services authentication.

+Glide: Image loading and caching library.

+OkHttp: HTTP client for making network requests.

+Retrofit: HTTP client for REST APIs.

+Gson Converter: Retrofit converter for JSON serialization/deserialization.

+Coil: Image loading library (modern alternative to Glide).

+How to Use

+Copy these dependencies into your build.gradle file under the dependencies block.

+Ensure your project is synced with these dependencies to enable their use in your project.

 API Integration
 CoinMarketCap API
 For fetching real-time crypto prices and market data, the app integrates with the CoinMarketCap API.
 Developers can obtain their API key from CoinMarketCap and configure it in the app's networking code.